Selorm20/Selorm20/README.md

 - 👋 Hi, I’m @Selorm20
-- 👀 I’m interested in Computer Engineering
+- 👀 I’m interested in Computer Engineering & Science
 - 🌱 A graduate in Computer Science
 - 💞️ I’m looking to collaborate on projects related to Computer Science & Engineering
 - 📫 How to reach me email - selormapoh61@gmail.com